mohan1817243/intershipProjects/README.md

    python3 project05.py

-⚠️ **Disclaimer**⚠️
+## ⚠️ Disclaimer

-These tools are developed for educational and authorized testing purposes only.
+> These tools are developed for **educational and authorized testing purposes only**.
 The author is not responsible for any misuse of these utilities.
 Always obtain proper authorization before scanning targets.